 New York clarinetist Amy Wang is a multifaceted artist.
 Her musical background ranges from classical to contemporary with an expressive and dynamic sound that is rapidly creating a name for herself internationally.
 She is the co-founder of Sonora Collective and performed as a chamber musician and orchestral clarinetist in New York City.
 A native of New Zealand, Amy moved back to Auckland due to the pandemic.
-Since then, she has been performing with the Auckland Philharmonia and is the principal clarinetist for the Opus Orchestra in Waikato and Hawkes Bay Symphony.
+Since then, she has been performing with the Auckland Philharmonia, Orchestra Auckland, and the Hawkes Bay Orchestra.

 Recent performances include guest appearances with the Grammy-nominated woodwind quintet, Imani Winds; with the International Contemporary Ensemble as part of Kaija Saariaho's La Passion de Simone New York premiere at the Gerald Lynch Theater in New York City; with the Martha Graham Dance Company's 90th Anniversary Gala and Sacred/Profane at New York City Center, with world-renowned tenor Andrea Bocelli's Incanto tour in Lima National Stadium in South America and chamber recitals in Carnegie Hall.